 After a long career, Haydn became ill and his health worsened and he couldn’t compose anymore.

 He eventually died on the 31st May 1809 at the age of 77.

 Arnold Schoenberg was born in Vienna, Austria on 13th September 1874.

 He was born into a Jewish family.
 His mother, Pauline, a piano teacher and his father Samuel was a shopkeeper.

 His earliest musical instruction came from his parents but later he studied with another Austrian composer Alexander Zemlinksy.

 Schoenberg was a very influential composer in the 20th-century producing works that had a significant impact on many later composers, including Igor Stravinsky and John Cage.

 His style of writing is often referred to as expressionist and he is best known for his early development in twelve-tone technique – a compositional technique that involves using all the notes of the chromatic scale.

 He also led the second Viennese school which included some of his composition students like Anton Webern and Alban Berg.

-Schoenberg was Jewish and being in Austria during the 1930s meant he became a target of the Nazi Party.
+Being in Austria and a Jewish composer during the 1930s meant that, Schoenberg became a target of the Nazi Party.